tempranova/turtlerp/README.md

 Bugs

 - Map icons for users stay on map when entering a new zone
+- Doing a Drunk text decode on your own description

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs